 The Group's revenues are derived from the sales of semiconductor materials and components.
 Revenue recognition is also dependent on whether the specified sales terms in each individual contract are met.
-In consideration of the high volume of sales transactions generated from world-wide operations, and because of different sales terms and the trilateral trade within the group companies, it is more important to identify the timing of revenue recognition.
-As such, revenue recognition is one of the key areas our audit focused on.
+In consideration of the high volume of sales transactions generated from world-wide operations, and because of different sales terms and the triangular trade among the group companies, revenue recognition is the key areas our audit focused on.